 Net sales of passive components for the year ended December 31, 2002 decreased by \$243,388,000 or 24.1% from comparable sales of the prior year.
 The decrease in net sales was attributable to a combination of lower volume and a continuing slide in prices.
 While our resistor and inductor business has stabilized and even showed signs of improvement in the second half of the year over the prior year's depressed results, the capacitor business continues to be extremely problematic.
 This business is suffering from the poor environment for electronics generally, and worldwide overcapacity for capacitor production and supply in particular.
 However, with a slowing of the erosion in average selling prices for capacitors in the fourth quarter of 2002, it is possible that the capacitor business may also be stabilizing, albeit at a low level.
-Additionally, a loss on long-term purchase commitments of tantalum of \$106,000,000 and write-downs of \$27,400,000 on tantalum and palladium inventories were taken during the year ended December 31, 2002, negatively impacting gross profit.
-Gross profit margin for the segment in 2002 combined a positive profit margin of 19% for resistors and inductors and a negative 6% for capacitors (exclusive of the loss on long-term purchase commitments).
+Additionally, write-downs of \$27,400,000 on tantalum and palladium inventories were taken during the year ended December 31, 2002, negatively impacting gross profit.
+Gross profit margin for the segment in 2002 combined a positive profit margin of 19% for resistors and inductors and a negative 6% for capacitors.